kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## What a Target Represents

-Targets encode outcomes.
+Targets encode outcomes
-Outcomes reflect decisions.
+Outcomes reflect decisions
 Decisions create consequences

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.